 The key is to layout a specific plan.
 Decide first what you want to accomplish.
 Then, come up with a well-thought-out strategy for success.
 By taking time to design an attainable workout routine, you increase your chances of succeeding.

-And remember, if you fall off the wagon, do not call it quits - review your plan, adjust if necessary, and get back at it.
+And remember, if you fall of the wagon, do not call it quits.
+Review your plan, adjust if necessary, and get back at it.